Overlay Map Matching

 However, if the sequence order of the shape points denotes the intended driving direction, this can be specified.
-Then, Custom Route Extension API avoides illegal paths (wrong direction through a one-way) and rejects the overlay submission if no probable legal match is possible.
+Then, Fleet Telematics Custom Routes avoides illegal paths (wrong direction through a one-way) and rejects the overlay submission if no probable legal match is possible.

 Finally, sometimes the coordinates just denote a single path for the road, while the roads may actually be double digitized (dual carriage way) in the HERE map.
 To override both driving directions, the coordinates must be submitted twice (as two (2) operations), the second time with reverse sequence order.

 Enforcing the coordinate sequence order to fit as legal driving direction onto the road can be specified for the whole overlay map submission by request parameter